 In an S Corporation, there may only be one class of stock.
 So, if he is to be given shares, they will be of the same class as the other shareholders and he will be taxed (income will be allocated) proportionally according to his share of ownership…not based on his sales performance.

-	In an LLC, the owners / members have the flexibility to create an agreement that will best motivate Madlov to perform while also providing a level of safety and comfort to the other owners / LLC members.
+In an LLC, the owners and/or members have the flexibility to create an agreement that will best motivate Madlov to perform while also providing a level of safety and comfort to the other owners and/or LLC members.

 For Real Estate owners and investors, these “pass-through” losses can provide an enormous reduction in tax liability.

 If you compare an S-Corp vs an LLC, in an S Corporation, there is a lack of ability to increase pass-through losses in real estate.
 In an LLC, however, there exists an ability to increase pass-through losses.

 In general, the tax basis for a share in a corporation or LLC is equal to the investment in the corporation or LLC.
 In an LLC used for real estate investments, however, the members are allowed to add the amount of the mortgage to their basis for the purpose of computing a loss.

 Example: Ronald Gump: Gump Towers Goes Upside Down